Small Factory

-Small Factory was an American indie rock band formed in 1991 and based in Providence, Rhode Island, United States.
-The group was well regarded as an exemplar of 1990s indie rock although they never achieved great success or influence.
-Especially noted for the exuberance and charming banter of their live shows.
-The band broke up in 1995, and Dave Auchenbach formed Flora Street, while the other two members continued working together as The Godrays.
-Phoebe Summersquash later voiced a character on the TV series Downtown, and in 2005 appeared in Sarah Silverman's film "Jesus Is Magic."
-Alex Kemp moved to Chicago and formed the band Assassins with Joe Cassidy, Aaron Miller, Merritt Lear and David Golitko.
-After signing with the major label Arista, the album was subsequently never released as the label's president L.A.
-Reid was fired and the holding company, BMG, briefly closed the company.
+Small Factory was an American indie rock band formed in 1991 and based in Providence, Rhode Island.
+The group was regarded as an exemplar of 1990s indie rock although they never achieved great success or influence.
+They were especially noted for the exuberance and charming banter of their live shows.
+The band broke up in 1995, and guitarist Dave Auchenbach formed Flora Street, while the other two members continued working together as The Godrays.
+Drummer Phoebe Summersquash later voiced a character on the TV series Downtown and appeared in Sarah Silverman's 2005 film Jesus Is Magic.
+Bassist Alex Kemp moved to Chicago and formed the band Assassins with Joe Cassidy, Aaron Miller, Merritt Lear and David Golitko.
+The Assassins signed with the major label Arista Records, but their debut album was ultimately never released, because the label's president, L.A.
+Reid, was fired and its holding company, BMG, briefly closed the label.

 Auchenbach later engineered for the seminal Providence noise rock band Lightning Bolt.

-The Band played a short series of re-union concerts in New York and Providence in April 2012.
+Small Factory played a short series of reunion concerts in New York and Providence in April 2012.